-Dustin’s client had requested a new roof with right-angled, wood-colored shingles.
+Dustin’s client had requested a new roof with wood-colored, high-end dimensional shingles.
 The crew had arrived early, while the homeowner was preparing for work.
 Everything was going according to plan—until the homeowner stepped out of their home and looked up to see how the job was progressing.

-The shingles were triangular, not square.
+The shingles were a cheap, three-tab model, not the high-end shingle they had requested.
 Worse, they were green!
 That’s when the client pulled out their phone.

 “I get a wonderful call,” said Dustin—chuckling as he recalled the incident with the benefit of distance—“just a wonderful call from a client who loves Jesus but, once they realized what was going on, decided to look up four-letter words in the dictionary and share all of them with me at once.”

 For the client, the problem was Dustin’s crew installing the wrong roof.
 For Dustin, the problem was ineffective delegation.

 Delegation is essential to successfully and sustainably scaling your business.
 It’s one of the only ways you can both multiply your skillset and expand it without having to develop those skills yourself.